 If you are eligible for legal aid but would prefer to instruct a barrister directly, you may do so on a privately funded basis.
 We will explain the implications of doing so, and the likely costs you will incur, once we have discussed your requirements.

-The cost of instructing a barrister directly will either be charged as a fixed fee or an hourly rate, depending on the nature of the work.
-These fees are calculated according to the seniority and expertise of a specific barrister, their skills and the complexity of the work.
+The cost of instructing a barrister directly can be charged as a fixed fee, based on an hourly rate for the work to be undertaken or be based on a brief fee (a brief fee is an agreed fixed fee that covers all pre-hearing direct preparation for the case (e.g. reviewing papers, preparing cross-examinations, preparing a closing speech)) and a refresher fee (a refresher is the fixed agreed fee for any subsequent day of the hearing after the first day).
+Whichever fee system is agreed the fee will be calculated according to the seniority and expertise of a specific barrister, their skills and the complexity of the work.
 VAT will be added where applicable.
 Our clerks will advise you on barristers that are suitable for your case and will provide you with an indication of the fees likely to be incurred.
 Fees will always be agreed with you in advance of any work undertaken by the barrister.

-In the majority of cases, we will require payment to be made in advance to chambers’ account for the work to be undertaken.
+In most cases, we will require payment to be made in advance to chambers’ account for the work to be undertaken.
 However, in certain circumstances the manner of payment may include use of the Bar Council’s escrow account.

 If you wish to instruct one of our public access barristers, the process is as follows:

-- Please complete the enquiry form below, including as much detail as possible.
+- Please complete the enquiry form by clicking here, please try to include as much detail on the form as possible.

-- A member of the clerking team will contact you.
+- Upon receipt a member of the clerking team will contact you within 48 hours the enquiry to discuss your requirements.
+Our working hours are: 0830-1830 Monday to Friday.
 If the information provided is sufficient for a barrister to agree to take on your case, an initial indication of the fee will be provided.
-If not, we will contact you to obtain the relevant paperwork from you in order for a direct access trained barrister with the relevant expertise to review the instructions before providing an initial estimate of the fees.
+If not, we will contact you to obtain any relevant paperwork and any further information that may be needed for a direct access trained barrister with the relevant expertise to review the instructions before providing an initial estimate of the fees.

 - If your case is suitable for the instruction of counsel directly, a client care letter will be issued to you.
 This is a contract between yourself and the instructed barrister, which outlines the barrister’s role and limitations under the scheme, the scope of the instructions, the fees payable and any other conditions subject to which the work will be carried out.